based2/KB/network/ip_filter_compressed.md

 block from any to 51.89.207.240
 # https://threatfox.abuse.ch/browse/malware/win.remcos/
 block from any to 51.89.208.28
-# https://www.bleepingcomputer.com/news/security/azure-domains-and-google-abused-to-spread-disinformation-and-malware/ flashnews2.s3.uk.io.cloud.ovh(.)net
+# UK https://www.abuseipdb.com/check/ https://www.bleepingcomputer.com/news/security/azure-domains-and-google-abused-to-spread-disinformation-and-malware/ flashnews2.s3.uk.io.cloud.ovh(.)net
-block from any to 51.89.216.36
+block from any to 51.89.216.0/24
 # UK London, England https://www.abuseipdb.com/check/
 block from any to 51.89.216.178
 # https://threatfox.abuse.ch/browse/tag/Mythic/